tim-koko/website/content/de/blog/20240515-kafka-zookeeper-kraft-migration.md

 ### Migration

-> “KRaft has been supported in Confluent Cloud for over a year now […] We are about near 100% migration to KRaft”
+> _«KRaft has been supported in Confluent Cloud for over a year now […] We are about near 100% migration to KRaft»_
 >
 > -- <cite>Thomas Chase, Confluent Inc., Mai 2024</cite>